 Can I take zero salary in a startup year?

-If the business is genuinely losing money, yes — and many CPAs will support a very low salary in your first year while ramping.
+Yes, if the business is genuinely losing money.
+Many CPAs will support a very low salary in your first year while you ramp.
 Once profits exist, salary should follow.

 What if I have a side W-2 job?